neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/sparse-transfer-learning-bert-python.md

 trainer.save_optimizer_and_scheduler(training_args.output_dir)
 ```

-The `Trainer` class parses the recipes and `TrainingArguments` and sets up the training workflow with the instructions encoded therein.
-Since the recipe passed is a transfer learning recipe, the `Trainer` updates the loop to maintain sparsity while the fine-tuning process occurs.
+The `Trainer` class parses the transfer learning recipe and updates the training loop to maintain sparsity and apply quantization-aware training over the final epochs.
+After training for 13 epochs, the final model is 90% pruned and quantized reaching ~92% accuracy on the validation set.

-The model trains for 13 epochs and reaches ~92% accuracy on the validation set.
+Note that in this case, we passed the dense `teacher` we downloaded from SparseZoo to the `Trainer`.
+This is an optional argument (turn off by setting `teacher="disable"`), but can help to increase accuracy during the training process.
+You can specify the hyperparameters of the distillation process via the `DistillationModifiers`.

-Checkout the `Trainer` and `TrainingArguments` docs for more details.
+Checkout the `Trainer` and `TrainingArguments` API level docs for more details.

-### **Export to ONNX**
+### **Step 7: Export to ONNX**

-SparseML provides a `sparseml.transformers.export_onnx` command that you can use to export the model to ONNX.
+SparseML provides a `sparseml.transformers.export_onnx` command that you can use to export your trained model to ONNX.
 Be sure the `--model_path` argument points to your trained model:

 ```bash
 sparseml.transformers.export_onnx \